Eco 535 - Digital Economy » Winter 2022 » Wk 1 Practice Ch 2, The Market System and the Circular Flow

 Which of the following is characterized by the private ownership of resources and the use of markets to coordinate and direct economic activity?

-A command system
+A. A market system

-A democratic system
+B. A democratic system

-A market system
+C. A command system

-An economic system
+D. An economic system

 Question #12